Zu den Inhalten springen

 (Congratulations to Mr. Junyi Zhang for being awarded the "Best Poster Presentation" prize at the NGI 2022 conference in Freiburg)

-Group Members:
+Group Photos

-• Mr. Junyi Zhang (PhD Student, Co-supervisor)
+• Mr. Junyi Zhang (Guest Student)

 • Dr. Giuseppina Catanzaro (Guest Researcher from Italy)

-• Mr. Laurin Ganser (Bachelor Thesis Student)
+• Mr. Laurin Ganser ( Bachelor Thesis Student)

-• Mr. Tao Peng (PhD Student)
+• Mr. Tao Peng (Guest Student)

 Klinik für Neurochirurgie